viafoura/Storer.js/README.md

 In a worst-case scenario, all of the storages are `memoryStorage`, which means the data will not persist across pages.
 In a best-case scenario, each of the storage types are implemented using native `sessionStorage` and `localStorage` with cookie support as well with `cookieStorage`.

 ### Light Version (IE8+ only)
 `Storer-light.min.js` has userData and window.name support removed, reducing the minified filesize by approximately 40%.
 If you do not need IE6 or IE7 support, this version will enable you to still retain the other fallbacks (cookie and memory).
+This version does not require using the callback function (see example below "using return").

 ### Examples
 Using callback and a custom prefix (callback supports IE7 and lower):